sirKayAndFriends/polyAmp/README.md

 ### _DRIVER_
 This orange box selects the audio-driver of your choice.

-## A Short screed on Cab Sims<br>
+## A Short screed on Cab Sims
 This software does not contain a "Cab Sim" in the traditional sense (using Impulse Response code).
 Partly because I couldn't be bothered but also because there are already 7 independent tone controls before the "cab sim" module (a lowpass filter).
-These controls get you 90% of the way there and I'm note sure why we have to strictly follow the architecture of physical amplifiers when making a digital one.
-Finally, this software is not an emulator in that it is not attempting to recreate specific sounds of, say, a JCM800 but is instead a ballpark painting box
+These controls get you 90% of the way there.
+It seems a bit redundant to mimic exactly each component of a physical amplifier but that's just my opinion.
+This software is not an emulator - it is not attempting to recreate the specific sounds of, say, a JCM800 but is instead a ballpark paint box to experiment with.

 ## Architecture
 - input